bicorz/vertx-eventbus/README.md

 # vertx-eventbus-bridge-clients
 This project is created to have vertx bridge-client for various languages.
-Currently we have only for .NET (all framework).
+Currently we have only for .NET standard.
 To contribute on other languages, Pull Requests are always welcome.
 Below is a sample program using TcpBridgeClient.
 ```cs
             TcpBridgeClient tcpBridgeClient = new TcpBridgeClient( "127.0.0.1", 7000, option);